pegasilab/yarara/README.md

-git submodule update --init # will also pull the HD110315 data for tests cd Python python -m venv .venv # to create the virtual environment that Poetry will use poetry install --all-extras # remove --all-extras if you do not want to build the docs
+git submodule update --init # will also pull the HD110315 data for tests cd Python python -m venv .venv # to create the virtual environment that Poetry will use .venv/bin/python -m pip install --upgrade pip #upgrade the pip version to latest one poetry install --all-extras # remove --all-extras if you do not want to build the docs
 ```